PDAL/PDAL/doc/stages/filters.python.rst

    def myfunc(ins,outs):
      global metadata
-     metadata = {'name': 'root', 'value': 'a string', 'type': 'string', 'description': 'a description', 'children': [{'name': 'filters.programmable', 'value': 52, 'type': 'integer', 'description': 'a filter description', 'children': []}, {'name': 'readers.faux', 'value': 'another string', 'type': 'string', 'description': 'a reader description', 'children': []}]}
+     metadata = {'name': 'root', 'value': 'a string', 'type': 'string', 'description': 'a description', 'children': [{'name': 'filters.python', 'value': 52, 'type': 'integer', 'description': 'a filter description', 'children': []}, {'name': 'readers.faux', 'value': 'another string', 'type': 'string', 'description': 'a reader description', 'children': []}]}
      return True

 Passing Python objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As of PDAL 1.5, it is possible to pass an option to :ref:`filters.programmable` and
+As of PDAL 1.5, it is possible to pass an option to :ref:`filters.python` and
-:ref:`filters.predicate` of JSON representing a Python dictionary containing objects
+:ref:`filters.python` of JSON representing a Python dictionary containing objects
 you want to use in your function.
 This feature is useful in situations where you
 wish to call :ref:`pipeline_command` with substitutions.

-If we needed to be able to provide the Z scaling factor of `Example`_ with a
+If we needed to be able to provide the Z scaling factor of `Example Pipeline`_ with a
 Python argument, we can place that in a dictionary and pass that to the filter
 as a separate argument.
 This feature allows us to be able easily reuse the same
 basic Python function while substituting values as necessary.